Where Does Matcha Come From? Japan vs Global Origins

 Shizuoka

-Shizuoka is Japan’s largest tea-growing region.
-Although it is best known for sencha, some producers also specialise in matcha.
-Flavours tend to be clean and lightly sweet, with a strong sense of the surrounding mountain landscape and ocean air.
+Japan's largest tea region, best known for sencha, though some producers specialize in matcha.
+Flavors tend to be clean and lightly sweet.

-Because Shizuoka has a long history with the Yabukita cultivar (traditionally used for sencha), some matcha from this area can taste a little more robust or bitter compared with softer Uji cultivars.
+Its long history with the Yabukita cultivar can make some Shizuoka matcha taste more robust or bitter than softer Uji cultivars.

 Kagoshima, Japan